JaredMclellan/ERDDAP_Temperature_Query/README.txt

 Specifications based on what was listed here: https://docs.google.com/document/d/1RL7t9oqxNvFqxMVjF4QAR9wbspt8uANcK3P-6AGE3To/edit

 IMPORTANT
 Dependencies for this program exist.
-Please run setup.bat to ensure they are installed
+Please run setup.bat to ensure they are installed or install the packages in requirement.txt in another manner
+The build folder also contains a standalone executable if issues arise.

 Main.py